9abour/react-firebase-task-scheduler/README.md

 ## Features
 - Authentication: Users can sign up with their name, email, and password, and sign in to access their tasks.
 - Task Management: Users can add tasks with titles, descriptions, priorities, and due dates.
 They can also edit, mark as done/not done, and delete tasks.
-- Filtering and Sorting: Tasks can be filtered and sorted based on various criteria such as priority, status, and due date.
+- Filtering and Sorting: Tasks can be filtered and sorted based on various criteria such as priority, status, ascending, descending, and due date.
 - Search: Instant search functionality allows users to filter tasks by title in real-time.
-- User Profile (Bonus): Logged-in users can edit their profile information including first name, last name, email, and password.
+- User Profile: Logged-in users can edit their profile information including first name, last name, email, and password.

 ## Pages
 - Landing Page: Provides a brief description of the task scheduler with sign-up and sign-in links.